Farm to Table

 A weekend to savour and celebrate.

-On Saturday afternoon, there will be an opportunity to enjoy a guided craft cider tasting, featuring a specially curated snack from the Barnabas Kitchen.
+On Saturday afternoon, there will be an opportunity to enjoy an exclusive craft cider tasting hosted by the Farm to Table team, featuring a specially curated snack from the Barnabas Kitchen.
 (Please select the option during registration if you would like to join.)

 DATES